Reviews You Can Rely On

 $83

-winter boots men - testing winter boots on the shore of donner lake in truckee, ca.
+winter boots men - testing winter boots on a cold day in the mountains of idaho.

-Testing winter boots on the shore of Donner Lake in Truckee, CA.
+Testing winter boots on a cold day in the mountains of Idaho.

 Over the years, we've tested over 100 winter boots for men and women.
 Our testing methodology puts each pair through multiple tests to rate warmth, weather protection, comfort, and more.
 For our analysis, we've logged hundreds of hours in the cold and snow in multiple states wearing these boots.
 The winter boots in this review were subjected to more than 14 individual tests to rate their winter performance.
 As you might have guessed, the most important tests revolve around warmth and weather protection.
 These tests included standing in cold creeks to test water resistance and measuring internal temperatures to check the insulation.
 You can rest assured that the information published in this review doesn't merely pay lip service to manufacturers' marketing jargon but is the product of hard-earned knowledge obtained through exhaustive use and testing.